mlal83/Braydon/README.md

 ## Credits

-We would like to give a huge thanks to our facilitator David Calikes and our coding coaches Kevin and Martin at the Code institute for there exceptional guidance and support.
-I would also like to give a special thanks to my mentor Daisy who has supported me throughout my project
+I would like to extend a huge thanks to my facilitator, David Calikes, and my coding coaches, Kevin and Martin, at the Code Institute for their exceptional guidance and support.
+Additionally, I would like to give a special thanks to my mentor, Daisy, who has supported me throughout my journey. project

 Leonardo.ai was used to create our images for the website. chat gpt was used to enhance my knowledge, help with identifying bugs and assist with indenting issues